TheKnightCoder/Ansible-Networking/README.md

 Running Ansible
 =============
 To run Ansible I have created a Docker container with all the tools needed for network automation in this container.
-This has quite a few advantages over installing it directly onto the VM via vagrant such as being able to run network automation on any Linux machine and using less resources if multiple instances of Ansible is needed.
+This has quite a few advantages over installing it directly onto the VM via vagrant such as being able to run network automation on any Linux machine without installation using the Docker image and using less resources if multiple instances of Ansible is needed.

 Watch this video on [Docker Containers](https://www.youtube.com/watch?v=pGYAg7TMmp0) to find out more about the differences between Docker and Vagrant.